cnti-testcatalog/testsuite/RATIONALE.md

 #### *To check if a CNF is using the default namespace*: [default_namespace](USAGE.md#default-namespace)
 > *Namespces provide a way to segment and isolate cluster resources across multiple applications and users.
 As a best practice, workloads should be isolated with Namespaces and not use the default namespace.

+## Platform Tests

+#### *To check if the plateform has a default Cluster admin role*: [cluster-admin](USAGE.md#cluster-admin)
+> *Role-based access control (RBAC) is a key security feature in Kubernetes.
+RBAC can restrict the allowed actions of the various identities in the cluster.
+Cluster-admin is a built-in high privileged role in Kubernetes.
+Attackers who have permissions to create bindings and cluster-bindings in the cluster can create a binding to the cluster-admin ClusterRole or to other high privileges roles.
+As a best practice, a principle of least privilege should be followed and cluster-admin privilege should only be used on an as-needed basis.